ligato/docs/docs/plugins/db-plugins.md

 This API defines two types of events your plugins should support:

-- Full resync event triggers a full resync of the entire configuration.
+- **Full resync event** triggers a full resync of the entire configuration.
 This event occurs after an agent start/restart, or in a fault recovery scenario, such as lost and restored connectivity to an external data source.
 <br></br>
-- Incremental data change event triggers incremental processing of configuration changes.
+- **Incremental data change event** triggers incremental processing of configuration changes.
 Each data change event contains the previous values, and the new or current values.
 Data synchronization switches to this optimized mode only after a successful full data resync.

-The **Watch data API Functions** figure above:
+The Watch data API Functions figure above depicts both event flows:

  - Full resync event flow shown in **2.1 - 2.3**
  - Incremental data change event flow shown in **3.1 - 3.4**